ProsoStride icon

 What it deliberately does not do

-It does not have a “personal record” feature.
+It does not yell at you.
+It has no “personal record”.
 It does not congratulate you for “crushing” anything.
-It does not push notifications at 7am asking why you haven’t worked out yet.
-It does not gamify the slow-pace practice - gamification is the opposite of what Niko-Niko is for.
+It does not push 7am guilt notifications.
+It does not gamify the practice - gamification is the opposite of what Niko-Niko is for.
+And it has no subscription.
+One purchase.
+Use it forever.

 Privacy